david-garza/enterococci_prediction_analysis/machine_learning/README.md

 - Fit a linear regression model- regression is used to predict a number, in this case the number of bacteria.
 Regressions are the simplest from of regression model algorithmically and visually.
 - Made predictions using the testing data.
 - Evaluated the model using R-square score - our modeling score is -0.15 this means that our model, when utilizing the mock data, this means that there might be a correlation between bacteria count and weather.
 Had our R-squared value been 0, it would tell us weather can’t be used to predict bacteria counts.

+## Stage 2 - David Garza

+### Modify Code to Interface with Database

+Plan of attack is to use SQLalchemy to connect to Postgrese and read the tables.
+Will join the tables in Pandas if needed.
+SQLalchemy reference for reading tables is [here](https://towardsdatascience.com/sqlalchemy-python-tutorial-79a577141a91).